 Pason's by-laws provide that the Board has full, absolute and exclusive power, control, authority and discretion to manage Pason's business and affairs, subject to the rights of Pason's shareholders.
 Directors are elected at each annual meeting of shareholders for a one-year term or, subject to Pason's constating documents and applicable laws, appointed by the Board to hold office until the next annual meeting.
-The table below provides information about each director, including their name, place of residence, current position with Pason and principal occupation during the last five years.
-Any non-executive director who joins the Board on or after August 10, 2021 may serve on the Board for a maximum period of 12 years after his or her initial election by shareholders or appointment by directors.
+The table below provides information about each director as at December 31, 2022, including their name, place of residence, current position with Pason and principal occupation during the last five years.
+Any nonexecutive director who joins the Board on or after August 10, 2021 may serve on the Board for a maximum period of 12 years after his or her initial election by shareholders or appointment by directors.

-Name and Residence Position(s) and Membership(s) Principal Occupation During the Last Five Years Director Since Marcel Kessler Alberta, Canada Director since 2012 and Chair of the Board since 2020 Previously President and CEO and a director of Pason 2012 T. Jay Collins Texas, USA Director Chair, HR and Compensation Committee Member, Audit Committee Professional Director - board member of Oceaneering International and Murphy Oil 2012 Jon Faber Alberta, Canada Director Currently President and CEO and a director of Pason 2020 Judi Hess British Columbia, Canada Director Chair, Corporate Governance and Nomination Committee Member, HR and Compensation Committee CEO of Copperleaf Technologies Inc. 2015 James B. Howe Alberta, Canada Lead Director Chair, Audit Committee Member, Corporate Governance and Nomination Committee Professional Director and President of Bragg Creek Financial Consultants Ltd., a private financial consulting company.
-1996 Laura Schwinn Maryland, USA Director Corporate Governance and Nomination Committee Member, Audit Committee Member, HR and Compensation Committee President of W.R.
+Name and Residence Position(s) and Membership(s) Principal Occupation During the Last Five Years Director Since Marcel Kessler British Columbia, Canada Director since 2012 and Chair of the Board since 2020 Previously President and CEO of Pason, currently CEO and President of GrafTech International Ltd. 2012 T. Jay Collins Texas, USA Director Chair, HR and Compensation Committee Member, Audit Committee Professional Director - board member of Oceaneering International and Murphy Oil 2012 Jon Faber Alberta, Canada Director Previously CFO of Pason, currently President and CEO of Pason 2020 Judi Hess British Columbia, Canada Director Member, Audit Committee Member, HR and Compensation Committee Member, Corporate Governance and Nomination Committee Previously CEO of Copperleaf Technologies Inc., currently Vice Chair & Chief Strategist of Copperleaf Technologies Inc. 2015 James B. Howe Alberta, Canada Lead Director Chair, Audit Committee Member, Corporate Governance and Nomination Committee Professional Director and President of Bragg Creek Financial Consultants Ltd., a private financial consulting company.
+1996 Laura Schwinn Maryland, USA Lead Director Chair, Corporate Governance and Nomination Committee Member, HR and Compensation Committee President of W.R.
 Grace & Co's Specialty Catalysts 2019